JennaLovett/dfa/README.md

 #### Language: Java

 ![alt text](https://github.com/JennaLovett/dfa/blob/master/dfa.jpg "DFA Image")
+###Language: (0 U 1)*(00 U 01)

+### Project Purpose
+The purpose of this project was to model a DFA and use it to accept strings of the associated language.
+The user will provide two values in the command line, which are the file name and test string.
+The program will indicated whether or not the machine accepted the test string.

+### General Info
 * The main program is located in DFADriver.java.
 This is the execution point of the program.
 * The main program also houses the code that takes care of user input.
 * The bulk of the computation takes place in Dfa.java.